pechavarriaa/CS207Project/README.md

 Once the assemble steps are done, send the following commands to use the cube:
 #### Moves
--reset: set the cube to the original state
+-reset-> set the cube to the original state
--r: right move
+-r -> right move
 -f: front move
 -b: back move
 -l: left move